 On April 30, Lyubov Panchenko, a Sixtier artist, died at the age of 84.
 For a month, she was starving in occupied Bucha.
 Exhausted, she was taken to one of Kyiv’s hospitals on April 2.
 Lyubov Mykhailivna Panchenko was a professional Ukrainian designer, an honorary citizen of Bucha, a laureate of the Vasyl Stus Award, and a member of the Ukrainian Women’s Union.
 Lyubov Panchenko belongs to a group of artists of the sixties who revived Ukrainian culture during the Khrushchev thaw.
 Before the war, she managed to save her creative heritage by passing it to the Museum of the Sixtiers Movement.

-On April 22, it became known that Serhiy Skald, a poet, a serviceman and a public activist, was killed in Mariupol.
+On April 22, it became known that Serhii Skald, a poet, a serviceman and a public activist, was killed in Mariupol.
 He took part in the Revolution of Dignity and the ATO.
-Serhiy Skald is the author of poetry collections Navylit.
+Serhii Skald is the author of poetry collections Navylit.
 Rhymes of Caliber 5.45 (Orientir publishing house, 2018) and Other (2021), and a co-author of the nationalist poetry collection Voice of Blood.

-On April 21, historian and writer Serhiy Burov died in besieged Mariupol.
+On April 21, historian and writer Serhii Burov died in besieged Mariupol.
 He devoted his life to researching the history of the city, and was its honorary citizen.
 Burov’s first book Mariupol.
 The Past was published in 2003.
 In 2011 his second book Mariupol and Its People was released.
-The circumstances of Serhiy Burov’s death are currently unknown.
+The circumstances of Serhii Burov’s death are currently unknown.

 On April 3, Lithuanian director Mantas Kvedaravičius was killed in blockaded Mariupol.
 In 2016, he directed the film Mariupolis about the war in Donbas.
 The film was regarded as "human history against the background of historical upheavals."
 The premiere took place in 2016 at the Berlin International Film Festival.